-Withdrawal symptoms from substance use differ based on the type of substance and dose and may include anxiety, depression, muscle aches, and chills.
-The World Health Organization also provided information about withdrawal.
+Withdrawal symptoms from substance use differ based on the type of substance and dose and even though they may include runny nose, sweating, muscle aches, or chills, they have other features that help distinguish them from respiratory illnesses.
+The World Health Organization has provided information about withdrawal.
+The National Center for Biotechnology Information also provided clinical guidelines for withdrawal management and treatment of drug dependence in closed settings.